 AI IndustryJul 4, 2026 05:20 UTC

-3-Button Device "Dune" Controls Meeting Apps Contextually
+Three-Button Device 'Dune' Controls Meeting Apps Contextually

-3-Button Device "Dune" Controls Meeting Apps Contextually
+Three-Button Device 'Dune' Controls Meeting Apps Contextually

-From the perspective of users and professionals, the value of such a small controller lies in "hands-free operation while multitasking."
-If users can quickly mute their microphone while watching the screen during a meeting without interrupting the conversation flow, it provides significant value.
-Since physical buttons can be operated without visual confirmation, users who frequently switch between multiple windows will find high convenience in this approach.
+From the perspective of users and office workers, the value of such a small controller also lies in 'one-handed operation'.
+If users can quickly mute their microphone while watching the screen during a meeting by using only hand position, they can maintain the flow of conversation.
+Since physical buttons can be operated without visual confirmation, this approach offers particularly high convenience for users who work across multiple windows.

 AI issue Staff